Simranjeeet-Singh/streaming-data/README.md

 ### 2. Setting up local environment

-The venv is created using the following make command:
+Create the virtual environment using the following Makefile command:

 ```
 make create-venv
 ```

-To activate the local environment run:
+To activate the virtual environment, run:

 ```
 . venv/bin/activate
 ```

-Install all dependencies into the venv needed for testing locally:
+Install all dependencies into the virtual environment needed for testing locally:

 ```
 make install-dependencies